softwaremill/elasticmq/README.md

 Embedded ElasticMQ can be used from any JVM-based language (Java, Scala, etc.).

-(Note that the embedded server does not load any configuration files, so you cannot automatically create queues on startup as described above.
+(Note that the embedded server created with `SQSRestServerBuilder` does not load any configuration files, so you cannot automatically create queues on startup as described above.
 You can of course create queues programmatically.)

 # Using the Amazon Java SDK to access an ElasticMQ Server